Boxer Indemnity Scholarship: Establishment

 Although President Roosevelt claimed that his intention was to help China "adapt itself to modern conditions", he in fact aimed to direct reform in China by creating an influential group of American-educated-Chinese leaders.
 With China's reform-friendly environment, the American-returned students would occupy important positions in politics due to their knowledge of American bureaucracy.
 Their education in American high schools and colleges, which would take place at a formative period of their lives, would have "a substantial impact on their political, emotional and even physical development".
 They would have a special sentiment toward America and would be grateful to the U.S. government for their educational opportunities.
 Subsequently, they would seek to model the new China after the U.S. rather than Japan, and prefer American goods.
 As Liang Cheng, the Chinese minister to the U.S. stated, this group of students would be able to "insure a peace and trade in the Far East that treaties and military forces cannot insure".
 The impact of educational exchange could extend far beyond the educational field.
-It was, as Smith envisioned, the most "satisfactory and subtle" way to "reap the largest possible returns in moral, intellectual, and commercial influence", because "trade follows moral and spiritual domination far more inevitably than it follows the flag".
+It was, as Edmund J. James envisioned, the most "satisfactory and subtle" way to "reap the largest possible returns in moral, intellectual, and commercial influence", because "trade follows moral and spiritual domination far more inevitably than it follows the flag".
 The establishment of the Boxer Indemnity Scholarship Program was not only "an act of friendship" as Roosevelt claimed, it was also a cultural investment for bridging China with the U.S. and a farsighted scheme for peacefully controlling China's reform and development.